CommandString/Router/README.md

 Note: The [PHP PCRE Cheat Sheet](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/php-regex-cheat-sheet.pdf) might come in handy.

-The __subpatterns__ defined in Dynamic PCRE-based Route Patterns are converted to parameters which are passed into the route handling function.
-Prerequisite is that these subpatterns need to be defined as __parenthesized subpatterns__, which means that they should be wrapped between parens:
+The __subpatterns__ defined in Dynamic PCRE-based Route Patterns are converted to parameters that are passed into the route handling function.
+The prerequisite is that these subpatterns need to be defined as __parenthesized subpatterns__, which means that they should be wrapped between parenthesis:

 ```php
 // Bad